sillsdev/ptx2pdf/docs/documentation/diglot.md

 ## Configuration items to go in foo-setup.tex (or main .tex file)

 ### Extra columns
 `\newPolyglotCol A` This specifies that just `L` and `R` are a bit boring, and you wish to use another column (`A`) as well.
 The perl program to merge files uses L,R,A,B,C.... as column identifiers.
+So far there is no python code to cope with polyglots.

 ###True/false options